timschneeb/awesome-shizuku/README.md

 [![Awesome](https://cdn.jsdelivr.net/gh/sindresorhus/awesome@d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

 Shizuku allows normal apps to use system APIs directly with elevated privileges using ADB on non-rooted devices.
-This list compiles a few apps that are known to make use with Shizuku's capabilities.
+This list compiles a few apps that are known to make use of Shizuku's capabilities.

 More details: https://shizuku.rikka.app/